Sonoma Wine Country for Food Lovers 2-Day Itinerary

 A 20-minute drive north of Forestville you’ll find Healdsburg.
 This epicenter of Sonoma County’s Wine Country is a town obsessed — with food, with wine, with living well.
 The town’s blend of all three has met with great success and much media fanfare, making Healdsburg a fitting last stop on your tour.

 But don’t worry, you don’t have to eat again just yet.
-Instead, whet your appetite with a cooking lesson or demonstration at Relish, which promises to teach you how to cook like a Wine Country local.
+Instead, whet your appetite with a cooking lesson or demonstration at Relish Culinary Adventures, which promises to teach you how to cook like a Wine Country local.
 Most classes end with a full meal of the featured dishes, paired with carefully matched local beers or wines.

-Of course, there’s no need to take a class in order to enjoy Healdsburg’s biggest draw: the wine.
+Of course, there’s no need to take a class in order to enjoy Healdsburg’s biggest draw: Wine.
 This town boasts a huge number of tasting rooms, letting you stroll and sip your way around the historic town square.

 Vintage Inns, Vineyard Views